Coolhikinggear.com

 What does that mean?

 Well, I don’t want to go into the full list of functional specifications and capabilities in this post, you can read all that in the daypack buying guide.
 However, I will give a couple of examples below for illustration.
-If you’re ready to purchase a daypack you can go straight to the hiking day packs page to check out some really good hiking day packs.
+If you’re ready to purchase a daypack you can go straight to our top recommendations for men’s daypacks here and our top recommendations for women’s daypacks here.

 Example number one!
 A hiking day pack will have very hiking specific features such as a hydration sleeve.
 This is a sleeve at the back of the pack into which a hydration pack can slide neatly into.
 A hiking day pack will also have all the required ports and so on to enable the drinking tube to feed through from the bladder to your mouth easily and securely.